bjuppa/com-plain-date/README.md

 - _calendar date_: a year, month, and day-of-month.
 - _time-of-day_: a wall-time of hours, minutes, and seconds.

-None of the concepts above have an inherent timezone, in themselves they are all timezone-agnostic.
+None of the concepts above have an inherent timezone, they are all timezone-agnostic.
 But to convert an _instant_ to the corresponding local _calendar date_ and _time-of-day_ at a specific place, and vice versa, we need to add a supporting concept: